How to Serve a Notice to Quit

 First Steps to Take If a Tenant Violates a Lease Agreement

-One of the unfortunate realities of renting or leasing a property is the possibility that a tenant may have to be evicted for a violation of the lease agreement.
-While no landlord looks forward to such a scenario, prudence demands that they be aware of the process required to remove a problem tenant and understand the steps that need to be taken in order to protect their property.
+One of the unfortunate realities of renting or leasing a property is the possibility that a tenant may have to be evicted for a violation of the lease agreement, with evictions being the legal process for removing tenants from rented properties.
+While no landlord looks forward to such a scenario, prudence demands that they be aware of the process required to remove a problem tenant and understand that landlords must follow legal procedures to evict tenants in order to protect their property.
+If a tenant commits repeated violations, the landlord may issue a formal demand for compliance before proceeding further.
+Evicting a tenant from a rented property requires compliance with legal requirements and proper documentation of violations.

 The 3-Day Notice to Quit

 The 3-day notice to quit is used primarily when there is an issue with the tenancy that can and must be remedied in an immediate fashion.
-The 3-day notice is used for situations such as a tenant falling behind on the rent or if terms of the lease agreement have been violated and correction is required.
+The 3-day notice is used for situations such as a tenant falling behind on the rent (including when late fees are owed) or if terms of the lease agreement have been violated and correction is required.
+The notice should specify all relevant details about the violation, including the required remedy, and must state a certain date by which the tenant must comply or vacate.
 This can include:

 • tenants having an unauthorized pet on the premises,